jongjam/jongjam/README.md

 - Currently an Electrical Engineering Undergrad at the University of Washington Class of 2023.
 - I’m currently working on creating a scalable platform for my future web applications.
 - I’m currently learning more about C++ and React JS.
 Also learning about personal finance and Mandarin on the side.
 - Things I like to do include boxing, yoga, swimming, cooking, fishing, coding, reading, and video games.
+- My name is really James, I just go by Jimmy.

 <br>
 <p align="center">